Jamal Ben Saddik

 Combat Press ranked him as a top ten heavyweight between September 2015 and July 2021, peaking at No. 3.

 In Glory, Ben Saddik was involved in doping controversies and was removed from the official rankings by the promotion in 2023.
 In 2015 and 2022 he emerged victorious in the bouts against Anderson Silva and Benjamin Adegbuyi, but were both cut short by Ben Saddik testing positive for banned substances and receiving suspensions, with the fights reversed to a 'no contest'.
+In 2024 Glory suspended Ben Saddik for doping for a third time.